jerbaroo/monad-portal/README.md

 stored in a database, or accessing data over the network.
 These functions are "lens-like", they are similar to the functions `view`, `set` etc. that you may know from the `lens` library.
-So if you squint your eyes a little you could say the library provides a lens to look at remote data... like a telescope.
+So if you squint your eyes a little you could say this library provides a lens to look at remote data... like a telescope.